-Performance outcomes Acceptable outcomes Applicant response For self assessable and assessable development Development in the Port Douglas / Craiglie local plan n area generally PO1 Pedestrians, cyclists, motorists and public transport users can easily move into and through the precinct along planned connectivity routes, identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2.
+Performance outcomes Acceptable outcomes Applicant response For self assessable and assessable development Development in the Port Douglas / Craiglie local pla n area generally PO1 Pedestrians, cyclists, motorists and public transport users can easily move into and through the precinct along planned connectivity routes, identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2.
 AO1 A pedestrian and cycle movement network is integrated and delivered through development.
-Proposal includes footpath at site frontage.
-PO2 Development retains and enhances key landscape elements including character trees and areas of significant vegetation contributing to the character and quality of the local plan area and significant views and vistas and other landmarks important to the context of Port Douglas / Craiglie (as identified on the Port Douglas/ Craiglie Townscape Plan map contained in Schedule 2).
-AO2.1 Development provides for the retention and enhancement of existing mature trees and character vegetation that contribute to the lush tropical character of the town, including: (a) the tree covered backdrop of Flagstaff Hill; (b) natural vegetation along watercourses, in particular the Mowbray River, Beor Creek and Dickson Inlet; (c) the tidal vegetation along the foreshore; It is not practical to retain existing trees in this instance.
-The proposal will provide lush tropical landscaping in accordance with the desired Port Douglas character.
+N/A PO2 Development retains and enhances key landscape elements including character trees and areas of significant vegetation contributing to the character and quality of the local plan area and significant views and vistas and other landmarks important to the context of Port Douglas / Craiglie (as identified on the Port Douglas/ Craiglie Townscape Plan map contained in Schedule 2).
+AO2.1 Development provides for the retention and enhancement of existing mature trees and character vegetation that contribute to the lush tropical character of the town, including: (a) the tree covered backdrop of Flagstaff Hill; (b) natural vegetation along watercourses, in particular the Mowbray River, Beor Creek and Dickson Inlet; (c) the tidal vegetation along the foreshore; Proposal complies or is capable of complying.

 Performance outcomes Acceptable outcomes Applicant response (d) beachfront vegetation along Four Mile Beach, including the fringe of Coconut Palms; (e) the oil palm avenues along the major roads; (f) the lush landscaping within major roundabouts at key nodes; (g) Macrossan Street and Warner Street; (h) Port Douglas waterfront.
 AO2.2 Development protects and does not intrude into important views and vistas as identified on the Port Douglas Townscape Plan map contained in Schedule 2, in particular: (a) Flagstaff Hill; (a) Four Mile Beach; (b) Across to the ranges over Dickson Inlet; (c) Mowbray Valley.
 Proposal complies.
 AO2.3 Important landmarks, memorials and monuments are retained.
 N/A PO3 Development contributes to the protection, reinforcement and where necessary enhancement of gateways and key intersections identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2.
 AO3 Development adjacent to the gateways and nodes as identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2 incorporates architectural features and landscaping treatments and design elements that enhance the sense of arrival and way finding within the town.
 N/A PO4 Landscaping of development sites complements the existing tropical character of Port Douglas and Craiglie.
-AO4 Landscaping incorporates the requirements of Planning scheme policy SC6.7 - Landscaping, in particular landscaping should Proposal is capable of complying.
-A detailed landscape plan will be provided prior to Building Works.
+AO4 Landscaping incorporates the requirements of Planning scheme policy SC6.7 - Landscaping, in particular landscaping should N/A